emnify/product-docs/docs/how-tos/openvpn/integration-linux.md

 If you do not want to store your credentials you can also choose to enter them each time the VPN tunnel is established, if you prefer that option please comment out the line "auth-user-pass /etc/openvpn/credentials.txt" in the client.conf file.

 When you run the OpenVPN client on a VPN gateway or application server it is recommended to use a dedicated application token.
-In this case the first line in the credentials.txt file needs to be filled with your EMnify organisation identifier and instead of the password you store the application token.
+In this case the first line in the credentials.txt file needs to be filled with your emnify organisation identifier and instead of the password you store the application token.

-You can create application tokens when you log in to the EMnify Portal, select the "Link" Icon on the top/right and then "Create New Application Token".
+You can create application tokens when you log in to the emnify Portal, select the "Link" Icon on the top/right and then "Create New Application Token".
 Please Copy+Paste the token into the credentials file.

 The content of the credentials file would then look like this